SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: None

 The server MUST support the HTTP HEAD method for the Check endpoint, both client and server MUST NOT put any content into the HTTP message body.
 The response MUST contain the REPP-Check-Avail and MAY contain the REPP-Check-Reason header.
 The value of the REPP-Check-Avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.
+If the EPP message cannot be processed correctly, the server MUST use the HTTP status code 422 for the response and include the REPP-Eppcode header.

 The REPP Check endpoint is limited to checking only a single resource {id} per request.
 This may seem a limitation compared to the Check command defined in the [@!RFC5730] where multiple object-ids may be added to a  Check message.
 The RESTful Check request can be load balanced more efficiently when only a single resource {id} needs to be checked.